c3m-labs/MeshTools/README.md

 [![releases](http://img.shields.io/github/release-pre/c3m-labs/MeshTools.svg)](http://github.com/c3m-labs/MeshTools/releases)
 [![SemVer 2.0.0](http://img.shields.io/badge/SemVer-2.0.0-brightgreen.svg)](http://semver.org/spec/v2.0.0.html)

-Utilities for creating and manipulating Mathematica `ElementMesh` objects.
+_MeshTools_ is a [Mathematica](http://www.wolfram.com/mathematica/) package for creating and manipulating meshes for finite element method (`ElementMesh` objects).
+It helps you to do the following tasks:

+* Create structured meshes in 2D and 3D
+* Split, transform and merge meshes
+* Convert triangular to quadrilateral mesh
+* Create high quality meshes on basic geometric shapes

 ![example1](Images/ExampleMeshes.png)

 ## Installation

-The following description is for people who just want to use the package functionality and are not interested in package development.
+The following installation guidelines are meant for people who just want to use the package functionality.
+If you would like to build the package from the source code see the "Contributing" section of this document.
-To use _MeshTools_ package you need Mathematica version 11. or later.
+This package requires Mathematica version 11. or later.

 _MeshTools_ package is released in the `.paclet` file format, which contains code, documentation and other necessary resources.